scottbedard/oc-prerender-plugin/README.md

 #### Blacklist

 If a blacklist is supplied, all url's will be prerendered except ones containing a blacklist path.
-By default, a set of asset extentions are included.
+By default, a set of asset extensions are included.
 Note that this is the full request URI, so including starting slash and query parameter string.

 ```php
 'blacklist' => [